AmberLBurroughs/hoover/server/README.md

 # * if you update the PORT make sure to update the proxy in the client package.json as well
 ```

-## Assumptions
-The following assumptions were made:
-- The `input.txt` file is correctly formatted, where the first line contains the grid dimensions, the second line contains the starting coordinates of the Hoover, all subsequent lines are coordinates of dirt, and the last line denotes the directionst hat the Hoover takes.
-- The coordinates for the Hoover and the pieces of dirt are all within bounds.
-- If the Hoover receives a directional command that is not in `['N', 'E', 'S', 'W']`, the Hoover will stop in its tracks at the current location and error out.
-- If a direction attempts to push the Hoover outside of the grid boundaries, the Hoover will hit a wall and will stay in the same place.
-- The Hoover only needs to track the number of pieces of dirt that it has picked up, and does not need to track the locations of the dirt it has picked up.

 ## Functionality
 A single endpoint is used to retrieve Hoover instruction data.
 This endpoint utilizes `fs` to read in the `input.txt` file.
 The file's contents are read in and formatted before being sent back as a JSON response.